-- a) If applying these criteria results in there being more children with an equal right to admission to the school than the number of available places, the tie break will be the distance the pupil lives from the school, measured in a straight line, using the Local Authority's computerised mapping system, with those living closer to the school receiving the higher priority.
-The local authority will measure the distance from the address point of the pupil's home to a designated point on the school site, namely the pupils' entrance door.
-In the event of children living in a block of flats, priority will be given to the child's whose flat number is lower.
-Where two children live the same distance from the school the Trust will use an independently-supervised, random draw in order to allocate the place. - b) Pupils who have an Education Health and Care Plan (EHCP) that name the school will be admitted to the school, even if the school is full. - c) Where a place is offered to one twin or multiple birth child the other twin or multiple birth sibling(s) will also be admitted, even if the school is full and, if necessary, as exceptions to the infant class size rule. - d) Pupils identified for admission through the 'Fair Access Protocol' will also be admitted even if the school is full and above any children on the continuing interest list (and over PAN if necessary).
+- b.
+Pupils who have an Education Health and Care Plan (EHCP) that name the school will be admitted to the school, even if the school is full.
+These children will be admitted before any oversubscription criteria are applied. - c.
+Where a place is offered to one twin or multiple birth child the other twin or multiple birth sibling(s) will also be admitted, even if the school is full and, if necessary, as exceptions to the infant class size rule. - d.
+Pupils identified for admission through the 'Fair Access Protocol' will also be admitted even if the school is full and above any children on the continuing interest list (and over PAN if necessary).